fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

 | `0` (Zero)       | Zero padding (For example, **12/2/2018**)   |

 > The paddings are always placed after every token's % symbol.
 The default value padding of the date/time format of a time-series chart is `0`.

+## Apply CSS to the chart

+FusionTime allows you to resize the chart container of the chart using `applyCSSTransform` attribute.
+The chart is automatically resized when the container is resized.
+If a tooltip was active at the time of resizing, it is repositioned properly.